 2.5.1.
-Missing Data
+Missing Data, valid and actual range

-The NUG conventions (NUG appendix B) provide the FillValue, missing_value, valid_min, valid_max, and valid_range attributes to indicate missing data.
+The NUG conventions (NUG section 8.14 NUG section 8.12) provide the FillValue, missing_value, valid_min, valid_max, and valid_range attributes to indicate missing data.

 The NUG conventions for missing data changed significantly between version 2.3 and version 2.4.
-Since version 2.4 the NUG defines missing data as all values outside of the valid_range, and specifies how the valid_range should be defined from the FillValue (which has library specified default values) if it hasn't been explicitly specified.
-If only one missing value is needed for a variable then we recommend that this value be specified using the FillValue attribute.
+Since version 2.4 the NUG defines missing data as all values outside of the valid_range, and specifies how the valid_range should be defined from the Fillvalue (which has library specified default values) if it hasn't been explicitly specified.
+If only one missing value is needed for a variable then we recommend strongly that this value be specified using the Fillvalue attribute.
 Doing this guarantees that the missing value will be recognized by generic applications that follow either the before or after version 2.4 conventions.

 The scalar attribute with the name FillValue and of the same type as its variable is recognized by the netCDF library as the value used to pre-fill disk space allocated to the variable.
 This value is considered to be a special value that indicates undefined or missing data, and is returned when reading values that were not written.
 The FillValue should be outside the range specified by valid_range (if used) for a variable.
-The netCDF library defines a default fill value for each data type (NUG appendix C).
+The netCDF library defines a default fill value for each data type ($\frac{NUG \text{ section } 7.16^3}{NUG \text{ section } 7.16^4}$).